Student Tuition, Fees, and Assessments

 The request should include the Petition for Determination of Residency Status (available online and from the Office of Admissions) and all other materials that are applicable to the claim.
 The request and accompanying documentation will not be returned, and the person is advised to maintain a copy for his/her record.

 If the person is still not satisfied with the determination after it has been reconsidered, the person may appeal the decision to the director, Office of University-Wide Student Programs.
 The appeal shall be in writing and shall include reasons for the appeal.
-The appeal must be received by the executive director of admissions within 20 calendar days of the notice of the ruling.
+The appeal must be received by the Office of the Registrar within 20 calendar days of the notice of the ruling.
 The appeal will then be referred to the Office of University-Wide Student Programs.
 A person who fails to file such an appeal within 20 calendar days of the notice of the ruling waives all claims to reconsideration for that academic session.
 Filing deadlines cannot be extended or waived, and late applications and appeals will not be reviewed.
 The decision of the Office of University-Wide Student Programs shall be final in all cases.

 A person may be reclassified at any time by the university upon the basis of additional or changed information.
 If the person is classified in error as a state resident, nonresident tuition shall be assessed in the next term; if the person is classified in error as a nonresident, state resident tuition shall be assessed in the term in which the classification occurs, provided the person has filed a written request for a review in accordance with these regulations.